Jim Wickwire: Crevasse on Denali

-Upon getting down from the mountain, which took several days and was fraught with more crevasse dangers, Wickwire was bullied by his guilt for months for being unable to save Kerrebrock.
+Upon getting down from the mountain, which took several days and was fraught with more crevasse dangers, Wickwire was burdened by his guilt for months for being unable to save Kerrebrock.
 He thought about quitting the upcoming expedition to Mount Everest stating, "the furthest thought in my mind was Everest at that point".
 His wife convinced him to think about it for a length of time before deciding one way or the other, so there would be no regrets down the road.
 Wickwire heeded his wife's advice, and in 1982, he was climbing Everest's slopes with the planned group for the expedition.

 North face Everest attempts

 Wickwire made four (unsuccessful) attempts on the north side of Mount Everest, in: 1982, 1984, 1993, and 2003.
-During the 1982 expedition, Wickwire formed a relationship with female climber, Marty Hoey.
+During the 1982 expedition, Wickwire formed a relationship with female climber Marty Hoey.
 While ascending Everest, one day Wickwire and Hoey were taking a brief rest on a slope within a steep and icy couloir at 26,000 ft.
 When the two climbers above needed more rope Hoey got up to allow Wickwire to move into position to ascend.
 As she did so, something went wrong.
 As Wickwire explains:

 Wickwire looked back at the fixed rope and saw Hoey's open climbing waist harness still attached via a jumar.
 He couldn't compute at first what had happened, but later realized that her harness strap had not held, because Hoey hadn't threaded "the end of her belt back through the buckle (the only way to assure it would not come loose)".
 Retracing the route down, Wickwire found one of her crampons, but her body was lost below in the mountain's bergschrund.
 After Hoey's death, the three remaining climbers of the expedition's first summit team turned back.